 We had the tour of the prison on arrival, whilst the prisoners were all having lunch.
 Norwich prison is massive.
 It houses 800 inmates from category B - D. Cat.
 D being ‘Those who can be reasonably trusted not to try to escape, and are given the privilege of an open prison’.
 Cat.
 B being ‘Those who do not require maximum security, but for whom escape still needs to be made very difficult.’
 We were shown several of the wings and the inside of an empty cell, along with part of the building that’s no longer in use but can’t be knocked down as the chimney’s Grade II listed.
 Lots of history in there.
 It is a completely different world!

 We presented the toolkit to a group of prison officers and admin staff.
 They were receptive, engaged and took part, including doing ‘the Funky Chicken’ (a desk exercise)!
 It was acknowledged that they have a very different work environment to most civil servants.
 The toolkit was a conversation starter and it was agreed that whatever job we do, we need to look after our own and each other’s wellbeing, inside and outside the workplace.
 We can start small, or like the group called it “baby steps” to better wellbeing.

 Overall, it was a very good event.
 To all our colleagues, look after yourself and your colleagues too!

 AZ2BW is an interactive tool that’s accessible across the Civil Service.
 There are 26 wellbeing topics, from A-Z, featuring activities that you and your team can try along with links to CS Learning and resources that can be accessed in one simple click.
-If you haven’t seen it take a look at the A-Z-to-Better-Wellbeing-toolkit now.
+If you haven’t seen it take a look at the A-Z to Better Wellbeing toolkit accessible version 2019 now.